-- (1) Charity trustees are appointed at the annual general meeting of members of the CIO for a term of two, three or five years in accordance with clause 12(3)(d), after which they retire. - (2) Elections shall be held annually to fill any vacancies arising.
-Nominations from members of the CIO should be received by the Secretary not later than three calendar months before the annual general meeting. - (3) Vacancies may be filled by the decision of the members at the annual general meeting.
-If nominations exceed vacancies a ballot shall be conducted at the annual general meeting and provision shall be made for a postal ballot for members unable to attend the meeting. - (4) Any vacancies not filled at the annual general meeting may be filled as provided in sub-clause (5) of this clause. - (5) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 15, or as an additional charity trustee, provided that the limit specified in clause 12(3) on the number of charity trustees would not as a result be exceeded; - (6) A person so appointed by the members of the CIO shall retire in accordance with the provisions of sub-clauses (2) and (3) of this clause.
-A person so appointed by the charity trustees shall retire at the conclusion of the next annual general meeting after the date of his or her appointment, and shall not be counted for the purpose of determining which of the charity trustees is to retire by rotation at that meeting.
+- (d) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 16 (Retirement and removal of charity trustees), or as an additional charity trustee to a vacancy on the board, provided that the limit specified in clause 13(3) on the number of charity trustees would not as a result be exceeded. - (e) A person so appointed by the members of the ADCH shall retire in accordance with the provisions of sub-clauses (a) and (b) of this clause. - (f) A person so appointed by the charity trustees shall retire at the start of the annual general meeting next following the date of his appointment, and shall not be counted for the purpose of determining which of the charity trustees is to retire by rotation at that meeting.